 Answer Pope Francis’ Call to Action on Climate Change

 In Laudato Si', Pope Francis calls us to care for our common home in the face of climate change.
 Changing weather patterns often impact the most vulnerable and poor among us.

 October 13, 2015

 To live in rural southern Bangladesh is to play an endless game of Chutes and Ladders.
 Long days of hard work - tending rice fields, selling eggs, buying goats - of scrimping and saving, of buying medicines and paying...

 CRS' History in Bangladesh

 CRS has been providing humanitarian assistance to Bangladesh since its independence in 1971.
-We began by assisting refugees and then gradually moved to education, then emergency response activities, and now focuses on helping communities prepare for disasters.
+We began by assisting refugees and then gradually moved to education, emergency response activities, and helping communities prepare for disasters.
 CRS reaches out to Bangladesh's most vulnerable people, especially in isolated areas.

 In the past, CRS has implemented projects funded by the U.S. Office of Foreign Disaster Assistance (OFDA) to reduce coastal communities’ vulnerability to natural hazards and support recovery of shelters, waster, sanitation and hygiene following disasters and a USAID project focused on community-led livelihood restoration and risk reduction, among other projects.